Chapter 6: A Tale of Two Groups#

 Review Questions#

 A Framingham researcher compares mean BMI between participants with prevalent hypertension and those without.
-Is this independent or paired?
-State H₀ and H₁, run the test in R, and interpret.
+Is this an independent or paired design?
+State \(H_0\) and \(H_1\), run the test in R, and interpret.

 PrewtandPostwtmeasurements separately?Run

-t.test(SYSBP ~ CURSMOKE, data=fram_data)in R. Report t, df, p, and the 95% CI for the difference.
-Is the difference clinically meaningful given the SD of SYSBP (~22 mmHg)?Explain, using the concept of between-person variability, why a paired t-test for a pre/post weight study would have higher power than an independent t-test comparing the baseline group to the follow-up group.
+t.test(SYSBP ~ CURSMOKE, data=fram_data)in R. Report the t-statistic, df, p-value, and the 95% CI for the difference.
+Is the difference clinically meaningful given the overall standard deviation of SYSBP (\(\approx 22\) mmHg)?Explain, using the concept of between-person variability, why a paired t-test for a pre/post weight study will inherently have higher statistical power than an independent t-test comparing the baseline group to the follow-up group.

 Key Takeaways

-Levene’s test → check equal variances.
-Welch’s correction → safer default.
+Levene’s test checks for equal variances.
+Welch’s correction is a safer default when variances differ.

-Never run independent t-test on pre/post data from the same individuals.
+Never run an independent t-test on pre/post data from the same individuals.

-Next: Chapter 7 — Scaling Up extends to three or more groups and categorical associations.
+Next: Chapter 7 — Scaling Up extends our toolkit to three or more groups and categorical associations.

 Part II — Testing What We Think We Know